liplum/FightAndWeapon/README.md

         // If it triggered failed then returned PSkillResult.Fail.
         // NOTE:If you want to cancel the rest of passive skills then return PSkillResult.CancelTrigger. return PSkillResult.Complete;
     }

+    @Override
+    public String getRegisterName() {
+        // Name it and ensure it unique.
+        // If you want to change it, please change it synchronously in anywhere return "Magicize";
+    }
 });